Neuroplasticity is a fascinating Hydra-like trick of the brain.

-The repeated trauma and the incessant hunger made these monkeys go so deranged that they gnawed off thirty-nine of their own fingers.
+The repeated trauma and the incessant hunger made these monkeys go so deranged that they gnawed off thirty-nine of their fingers.
 Dried blood from those fingers caked the cage wires and lab floor.

 Then he went to the police with all his evidence.

-The respite for the monkeys came as Lori Lehner, another 23-year-old animal lover who a Humane Society member.
-Lori housed them in the basement of her Rockville home.
+The respite for the mutilated monkeys came as Lori Lehner, a 23-year-old animal lover who was also a Humane Society member.
+Lehner took the monkeys in and housed them in the basement of her Rockville home.
 She pampered them with food, toys, mirrors, and love.

-Explosion: A Meteoric Rebirth of The Saviors
+Explosion: Pacheco And The Meteoric Rise of The Saviors

-This was the first ever animal research case against a scientist on American grounds, and later became the first such case to reach the US Supreme Court.
+This was the first ever animal research case against a scientist on American grounds and later became the first such case to reach the US Supreme Court.

-The case launched an animal rights movement that spread like wild-fire and drew support from all over the country.
+The case launched an animal rights movement that spread like wildfire and drew support from all over the country.
 Several celebrities and politicians joined the campaign for the release of the monkeys.
 Finally, the macaques were rescued and spared further research.

-Just an year before he walked into IBR, Pacheco met Washington DC’s first female poundmaster Ingrid Newkirk while volunteering at the local dog pound.
-Together they started an animal rights society with about 20 members.
+Just a year before he walked into the IBR lab, Pacheco had met Washington DC’s first female poundmaster, Ingrid Newkirk, while volunteering at the local dog pound.
+Together they had started an animal rights society with about 20 members.

 Now, it was through this society that Pacheco and his friends were fighting this high-profile case for the rights of the Silver Spring monkeys.
 And it was precisely this battle that transformed their fledgling outfit into an internationally known organization.

-We know them as People for the Ethical Treatment of Animals, or PETA.
+We know them now as People for the Ethical Treatment of Animals, or PETA.

 Born in 1980, PETA today is a nonprofit corporation with 300 employees generating $67 million in annual revenue.
 It is the world’s largest animal rights organization with 6.5 million members and supporters from across the world.

-Today, anyone can mail an envelope with nothing more than “PETA” written on it from anywhere within US, and the letter will still reach one of its offices.
+Today, anyone can mail an envelope with nothing more than “PETA” written on it from anywhere within the US, and the letter will still reach one of its offices.